Contributor: Kristin Kirkpatrick, MS, RD, LD

 Fresh herbs can have a calming effect on the body.
 For example, sage and basil contain chemicals that reduce tension and promote sleep.
 Try making your own homemade pasta sauce with sage and basil.
 It’s easy to do, and homemade sauces tend to be lower in sugar than store-bought versions.
 However, avoid herbs such as red pepper or black pepper at night, as they have a stimulatory effect.

-- Eat low-fat cottage cheese with a few 100-percent whole grain pita chips
+- Eat low-fat cottage cheese with a few 100% whole-grain pita chips.

-- Smear peanut butter on 100-percent whole grain crackers
+- Smear peanut butter on 100% whole-grain crackers.

 Try all these foods to reduce your tossing and turning when you hit the pillow.
 Sweet dreams!